Jtrnb/AtlasDrifter/Core Abilities/Aspect of the Assassin.md

 #### Duration: 1 Minute
 #### Effects:
 ##### 1-8:
+- You may Hide as a <span style="font-weight:bold; color:rgb(33, 117, 235)">Fluid</span> Action
-- You gain the Hidden condition for 1 minute.
-While Hidden you gain the following:
+- While Hidden you gain the following:
 	- Your base speed increases by 5 feet
 ##### 1-12:
+- You may Hide as a <span style="font-weight:bold; color:rgb(33, 117, 235)">Fluid</span> Action
-- You gain the Hidden condition for 1 minute.
-While Hidden you gain the following:
+- While Hidden you gain the following:
 	- Your base speed increases by 10 feet
 	- Your lowest Action Die is upgraded for the duration.